cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 Corresponds to "power" being held during reset.
 This will trigger a prompt that will allow you to factory reset the device.

-# The power button
+# Power button

-The power button can be pressed by selecting the "Power" entry in the menu.
+The power button can be pressed by selecting "Power" from the menu.

+# Hotsync button

+The hotsync button on the cradle can be pressed by selecting "Hotsync" from the menu.

 # Audio

-The speaker button at the top allows to toggle audio emulation on / off.
+The speaker setting in the menu allows to toggle audio emulation on / off.
 Cloudpilot always starts with audio disabled, and the icon must be tapped to enable it.